pranjaliyadav44/E-COMMERCE_salesData-Analytics/README.md

 These visuals help identify brand momentum — which categories or brands are gaining or losing traction.

-Example Prediction:

-> If Puma’s sales have grown steadily over several quarters, we can project a continued rise in demand, guiding inventory and production planning.

 Power BI Feature Used:

 Trend Analysis over time (Line or Area Chart)

 Moving Average in Analytics Pane.

-4️⃣ Regional (State-Wise) Sales Distribution
+• Regional (State-Wise) Sales Distribution

 🔹 Visual: